Erste to buy BNP's wealth management arm in Hungary

+Further company coverage: ($1 = 6.7925 Chinese yuan renminbi) (Reporting by Hong Kong newsroom)

-BUDAPEST The Hungarian arm of Austrian lender Erste Bank (ERST.VI) has signed a deal with BNP Paribas (BNPP.PA) to buy BNP's wealth management business in Hungary, Erste's Hungarian Chief Executive said on Thursday.
+BUDAPEST Aug 9 The Hungarian arm of Austrian lender Erste Bank has signed a deal with BNP Paribas to buy BNP's wealth management business in Hungary, Erste's Hungarian Chief Executive said on Thursday.

 The transaction, which Erste hopes to close by the end of the year, covers the management of assets worth close to 60 billion forints ($268 million), the bank said.